 The Bottle School Manual

 is a step-by-step guide on how to build a bottle school in your community.
-It’s a wiki (like Wikipedia) which means that anybody can edit it and add to it.
-Use it how you like, and contribute to the wiki, help us make it better!
+Use it how you like, and please leave comments on the page(s) with your input- help us make it better!